ApacheTech-Inactive-Repos/VintageMods/.github/ISSUE_TEMPLATE/feature-request.md

 **Describe alternatives you've considered**

-A clear and description of any alternative solutions or features you've considered.
+A clear description of any alternative solutions or features you've considered.

 **Additional context**